 Julia spent her early years at St. Augustine’s Parish in Spokane, WA, where she was raised in a bilingual French-American family.
 When she was seven years old, her parents left the Catholic Church and joined the Unitarian Universalist Congregation.
 She received a fine Unitarian religious education throughout high school and integrated its values and quest for spirituality and justice.
 Moving to Orcas Island, WA, in 1997, she began searching for a more personal relationship with God.

-During college, she went to Guadalajara, Mexico, for a three-month cultural exchange program.
+During college, she went to Guadalajara, Mexico for a three-month cultural exchange program.
 She taught English and French lessons in a private school and lived with a Catholic family.
-In 2000, at Western Washington University in Bellingham, she explored her Catholic roots and returned to the Catholic Church within a year.
+In 2000, at Western Washington University (WWU) in Bellingham, WA, she explored her Catholic roots and returned to the Catholic Church within a year.
 In 2001, she was confirmed at Assumption Parish in Bellingham.
 Seeking to understand more personally the plight of post-colonial populations, Julia spent a semester in the Cote d’Ivoire, West Africa.
-She then served on the Catholic peer-ministry team of WWU and graduated with a B.A. in Spanish in 2002.
+She then served on the Catholic peer-ministry team of WWU and graduated with a Bachelor of Arts in Spanish in 2002.

-Until 2013, Sister Julia continued to educate youth in the mountainous District of Aileu, using English and two official languages: Tetum and Portuguese.
-She organized small study groups to personally help her students to develop their self-esteem and skills for public speaking, translation, essay writing, environmental studies, photography, and more.
-Since 2011, Sister Julia has helped many students to complete high school and go to college through a scholarship program.
-She returned to Maryknoll in 2014 to prepare for her Final Vows and will return to her mission in December.
+Sister Julia continues to educate youth in the mountainous District of Aileu, using English and two official languages: Tetum and Portuguese.
+She organized small study groups to personally help her students develop their self-esteem and skills for public speaking, translation, essay writing, environmental studies, photography, and health.
+Since 2011, Sister Julia has helped many students to complete high school and go on to college through scholarship programs.